ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 -   _CSS Classes and CSS Custom Properties that affect the component_ - None
 -   _Slots_
     -   `start` - content placed to the left of tab list
-    -   `anchortab` - slot for anchor tab elements
+    -   `tab` - slot for anchor tab elements
     -   `end` - content placed to the right of tab list

 #### Anchor Tab